anmarkoulis/event-sourcing/docs/notes.md

 ---

-## Section 2: Core Concepts (5-6 minutes)
+## Section 2: Core Concepts

-### Slide 8: Section Overview (15 seconds)
+### Slide 9: Section Overview (15 seconds)
 **Key Points:**
 - Introduce the core concepts section
 - Set expectations

 **Speaking Notes:**
 "Now let's dive into the core concepts.
-I'll explain event sourcing, show you how system state equals the result of replaying events, introduce CQRS, show you the benefits, and bust the misconception that you need Kafka to do this."
+I'll explain events as the building blocks, show you how aggregates work, introduce the event store, talk about projections, show the event bus, and explain CQRS with separate databases."

 ---

-### Slide 9: Event Sourcing: The Fundamental Idea (1 minute)
+### Slide 10: Events: The Building Blocks (1 minute)
 **Key Points:**
-- Explain the fundamental equation
-- Show the mental model shift
+- Show the Event structure
-- Highlight key principles
+- Explain each field's purpose
+- Emphasize immutability
-- Use the quote to emphasize the concept
+- Connect to standard patterns

 **Speaking Notes:**
-"This is the fundamental idea of event sourcing: system state equals the result of replaying all events.
-Instead of saying 'give me the current state,' we say 'replay all events to build the current state.'
-The key principles are: store every change as an immutable event, never update or delete events, replay events to build current state, and events are the source of truth."
+"Events are the building blocks of our system.
+Here's the Event structure we use.
+Each event has an event_id - a unique identifier, an aggregate_id - which aggregate this belongs to, an event_type - what happened like UserCreated or UserUpdated, a timestamp - when it happened, a version - for event versioning, and data - the actual change data.
+The key principle is that events are immutable facts - they never change once created."

 ---

-### Slide 10: Event Sourcing in Practice (1.5 minutes)
+### Slide 11: Aggregates: Domain Models (1 minute)
 **Key Points:**
-- Show the aggregate pattern
+- Show the UserAggregate structure
-- Demonstrate event application
+- Demonstrate the apply method pattern
-- Show state reconstruction
+- Show domain methods with validation
-- Emphasize simplicity
+- Emphasize the core equation

 **Speaking Notes:**
-"Here's how we implement this in practice.
-We have an aggregate that knows how to apply events.
-When we want to get the current state of a user, we get all their events and apply them one by one.
-This is the core of event sourcing - state is just the result of replaying events.
-Notice how simple this is - we just apply events in order."
+"Aggregates are where we model our business logic.
+Here's our UserAggregate.
+It has an apply method that updates aggregate state based on event type, and domain methods like create_user that validate business rules and return new events.
+The core equation is: State equals the result of applying all events.
+This is how we build current state from the event stream."

 ---

-### Slide 11: CQRS: Command Query Responsibility Segregation (1 minute)
+### Slide 12: Event Store: The Source of Truth (1 minute)
 **Key Points:**
-- Explain the separation of concerns
+- Show the EventStore interface
+- Emphasize append-only nature
-- Show concrete examples
+- Show technology agnostic approach
-- Keep it simple
+- Demonstrate immutability

 **Speaking Notes:**
+"The event store is our source of truth.
+It's append-only - we never update or delete events.
+Here's the interface with save_event, get_events_by_aggregate, and get_events_by_type methods.
+The implementation can be PostgreSQL, EventStoreDB, DynamoDB, or any other technology.
+The key is that it's append-only, immutable, and replayable."

+---

+### Slide 13: Projections: Building Read Models (1 minute)
+**Key Points:**
+- Show the UserProjection structure
+- Demonstrate event-to-read-model transformation
+- Show the optimization principle
+- Connect to CQRS

+**Speaking Notes:**
+"Projections are how we build read models from events.
+Here's our UserProjection.
+When a user_created event comes in, we transform it into read model data with aggregate_id, name, email, and created_at.
+We save this to a read-optimized database.
+The key principle is that read models are optimized for queries, not consistency.
+They're triggered from the event store and optimized for queries."

+---

+### Slide 14: Event Bus: Communication Layer (1 minute)
+**Key Points:**
+- Show the EventBus interface
+- Demonstrate publish/subscribe pattern
+- Show technology options
+- Emphasize decoupling

+**Speaking Notes:**
+"The event bus is our communication layer.
+It has publish and subscribe methods.
+We can implement it with RabbitMQ, Kafka, EventBridge, SNS, or other messaging technologies.
+The key benefit is decoupled communication between components - systems can communicate without tight coupling."

+---

+### Slide 15: CQRS: Command Query Responsibility Segregation (1 minute)
+**Key Points:**
+- Explain the separation with different databases
+- Show command vs query responsibilities
+- Emphasize the database separation
+- Connect to scalability benefits

+**Speaking Notes:**
 "CQRS stands for Command Query Responsibility Segregation.
-We separate our write model - commands that change state - from our read model - queries that retrieve data.
-Commands handle business logic and emit events.
-Queries are optimized for fast, flexible reads.
-This gives us independent scaling and technology flexibility."
+We separate our write model - command handlers process commands and call aggregates, aggregates apply business logic and create events, event store persists events, and event bus publishes events - from our read model - query handlers process queries and return data, read models are optimized for fast reads, data is denormalized for performance, and we use a separate database.
+The key insight is that we use different databases for different purposes."

 ---

-### Slide 12: CQRS Benefits (1 minute)
+### Slide 16: CQRS Benefits (30 seconds)
 **Key Points:**
 - Reinforce the benefits
 - Address common misconceptions
 - Keep it practical

 **Speaking Notes:**
 "This separation gives us real benefits.
 Auditability - commands emit events, queries are optimized.
 Modularity - different models for different concerns.
 Scalability - read/write workloads differ.
 Technology flexibility - different DBs for different needs.
 And here's the key point: you don't need Kafka to start with CQRS.
-You can start simple."
+You can start simple with what you have."

 ---

-## Section 3: Architecture Walkthrough (10-12 minutes)
+## Section 3: Architecture Walkthrough

-### Slide 13: Section Overview (15 seconds)
+### Slide 17: Section Overview (15 seconds)
 **Key Points:**
 - Introduce the architecture section
 - Set expectations for the deep dive

 **Speaking Notes:**
 "Now let's walk through the architecture.
-I'll show you the high-level flow, the tools and layers we use, the key components, and how we achieve design flexibility through services, repositories, and async decoupling."
+I'll show you the high-level flow, how the entities work together, and how the Python ecosystem implements these concepts."

 ---

-### Slide 14: High-Level Architecture Flow (1 minute)
+### Slide 18: High-Level Architecture Flow (1 minute)
 **Key Points:**
-- Show the high-level flow
+- Show the conceptual flow
 - Introduce key components
-- Keep it conceptual
+- Keep it technology agnostic
-- Set up for detailed examples
+- Set up for Python implementation

 **Speaking Notes:**
-"Here's the high-level flow.
-External request comes in, we process it as a command, we store the event, we publish it to an event bus, and we update our read model.
-The key components are FastAPI for our API surface, Celery for async event processing, an event store for our append-only log, a read model optimized for queries, and an event bus for pub/sub communication."
+"Here's how the entities work together.
+External request comes in, becomes a command, calls the aggregate, creates an event, stores it in the event store, publishes to event bus, triggers projections, and updates the read model.
+The core flow is: command, aggregate, event, event store, event bus, projections, read model."

 ---

-### Slide 15: FastAPI: The Command Interface (2 minutes)
+### Slide 19: Python Ecosystem Solutions (1 minute)
 **Key Points:**
+- Show how Python tools implement the concepts
+- Introduce FastAPI, Celery, and other tools
+- Keep it practical

+**Speaking Notes:**
+"Here's how we implement this in Python.
+External request goes to FastAPI, which calls command handlers, which work with aggregates, create events, store them in event stores like PostgreSQL or EventStoreDB, publish to event buses like RabbitMQ or Kafka, trigger projections via Celery workers, and update read models.
+The Python ecosystem provides excellent tools for this architecture."

+---

+### Slide 20: FastAPI: The Command Interface (2 minutes)
+**Key Points:**
 - Show real FastAPI code
-- Emphasize async nature
+- Emphasize Pydantic validation
 - Show immediate response pattern
 - Keep it practical

 **Speaking Notes:**
 "Here's how we implement this with FastAPI.
-We define our commands using Pydantic models.
-When a request comes in, we validate it, create an event, append it to our event store, publish it to our event bus, and return immediately.
-Notice we're not waiting for the event to be processed - we return right away.
+We define our endpoints to accept user data.
+We create commands using Pydantic models for validation.
+When a request comes in, we create a CreateUserCommand, get the appropriate handler from our infrastructure factory, and process the command.
+Notice we return immediately - we don't wait for the event to be processed.
 This gives us high availability and responsiveness."

 ---

-### Slide 16: Celery: Async Task Runner & Scalable Workers (2 minutes)
+### Slide 21: Command Handlers: Business Logic (2 minutes)
 **Key Points:**
+- Show the CreateUserCommandHandler
+- Emphasize the handle method pattern
+- Show aggregate creation and event application
+- Demonstrate clean separation

+**Speaking Notes:**
+"Command handlers are where the business logic lives.
+Here's our CreateUserCommandHandler.
+It takes an event store and event bus in its constructor.
+The handle method is the key - it creates an aggregate, calls the domain method to validate and create an event, applies the event to the aggregate, stores it in the event store, and publishes it to the event bus.
+This gives us clean separation between business logic and infrastructure concerns."

+---

+### Slide 22: Celery: Async Task Runner & Scalable Workers (2 minutes)
+**Key Points:**
-- Show Celery task definitions
+- Show the Celery task
 - Emphasize async processing
-- Show business logic separation
+- Show the async_to_sync pattern
 - Demonstrate flexibility

 **Speaking Notes:**
 "Celery is our async task runner and scalable workers.
-We define tasks for each event type.
-When a UserCreated event is published, this task processes it.
-It can do business logic, update the read model, send emails, notify other services - whatever we need.
+Here's how we implement it.
+We define a Celery task that takes event data.
+We use async_to_sync to convert our async function to sync for Celery.
+The async function creates an Event, gets the event handler, and processes it.
 Each task is independent and can be scaled separately.
-This gives us tremendous flexibility."
+This gives us tremendous flexibility for processing different types of events."

 ---

-### Slide 17: Event Store: The Source of Truth (2 minutes)
+### Slide 23: Projections: Event-Driven Read Models (2 minutes)
 **Key Points:**
+- Show the UserProjection
+- Demonstrate event-to-read-model transformation
-- Show append-only operations
+- Show the broadcast pattern
-- Emphasize immutability
+- Emphasize the event-driven nature
-- Show stream-based retrieval
-- Keep it simple

 **Speaking Notes:**
-"The event store is our source of truth.
-It's append-only - we never update or delete events.
-We store each event with a stream ID, event type, data, and version.
-To get events for a stream, we query by stream ID and version.
-This gives us the ability to replay any stream from any point in time."
+"Projections are how we build read models from events.
+Here's our UserProjection.
+When a user_created event comes in, we build user data with aggregate_id, name, email, and created_at.
+We save this to the read model.
+And we broadcast the event to EventBridge for other systems.
+This gives us event-driven read model updates."

 ---

-### Slide 18: Read Model: Search-Optimized Database (1.5 minutes)
+### Slide 24: FastAPI: Query Interface (2 minutes)
 **Key Points:**
+- Show the FastAPI query endpoints
+- Demonstrate both current and historical queries
-- Show optimized queries
+- Show the query handler pattern
-- Emphasize performance
+- Emphasize the separation
-- Show flexibility
-- Keep it practical

 **Speaking Notes:**
-"Our read model is optimized for queries.
-We can do fast, direct queries by ID.
-We can do complex searches.
-We can optimize for different query patterns.
-This is where we get the performance benefits of CQRS - our reads are fast because they're optimized for reading, not for consistency with writes."
+"Here's how we expose read models through FastAPI.
+We have endpoints for getting current user data and user history.
+For current data, we create a GetUserQuery, get the query handler from our infrastructure factory, and execute the query.
+For history, we create a GetUserHistoryQuery with optional date filters and get events from the event store.
+This gives us both current state and historical data through the same API."

 ---

-### Slide 19: Design Flexibility: Services + Repositories (2 minutes)
+### Slide 25: Design Flexibility: Services + Repositories (1 minute)
 **Key Points:**
 - Show service layer pattern
 - Demonstrate separation of concerns